adyen-examples/adyen-step-by-step-integration-workshop/README.md

 </details>

-You should now be able to make a payment! **However**, we're not there yet!
+You should now be able to make a payment, visit the [documentation/test-card-page](https://docs.adyen.com/development-resources/testing/test-card-numbers/) and make a payment using one of the test cards.
+Alternatively, you can download the official [Adyen Test Card Extension](https://chromewebstore.google.com/detail/adyen-test-cards/icllkfleeahmemjgoibajcmeoehkeoag) to prefill your card numbers.

+Congratulations! **However**, we're not there yet!
 This flow will fail when a challenge is presented to the shopper (Strong Customer Authentication).
 Let's handle this by adding 3D Secure 2 Authentication support.

 3D Secure 2 is an authentication protocol (3DS2) that provides an additional layer of verification for card-not-present (CNP) transactions.
 To trigger 3DS2, we'll need to add several parameters to the `PaymentRequest` in the `/api/payments` endpoint.
 Pick one of these two options.